fcp-hunance/digitalize-farm-shop/backend/README.md

 }
 ```
 The password will be hashed and stored in the database along with a unique ID and the username.
-The user data is saved in a table called benutzer.
+The user data is saved in a table called cashiers.
 (This table name can be changed later if needed.)